France’s Law of 29 July 1881 on the Freedom of the Press establishes the following “delicts”, or criminal wrongs.

 In 2014, a French Muslim legal-defence group filed criminal blasphemy charges against the satirical magazine Charlie Hebdo over a 2013 front page that read “The Koran is shit”.
 The charges were filed in Strasbourg under the Alsace-Moselle blasphemy provisions .
 Those provisions were repealed in October 2016 (see under “Recent legal changes”).

 French defamation law has undergone some notable changes over the past 15 years, much of which was prompted by rulings of the European Court of Human Rights (ECtHR).

-Nearly all prison sentences for defamation and insult were removed in 2000; only defamation and insult on account of race or other group characteristic remain punishable with imprisonment (one year and six months, respectively) (Arts.
-32-33 of the Law of July 29, 1881 on the Freedom of the Press).
+Nearly all prison sentences for defamation and insult were removed in 2000; only defamation and insult on account of race or other group characteristic remain punishable with imprisonment (one year and six months, respectively).

 Notes and Acknowledgements

 Information for France was originally collected by IPI as part of the “Out of Balance” report, published in January 2015 with support from the European Commission and incorporating research contributed by Center for Media, Data and Society at Central European University in Budapest and by the SHARE Foundation in Belgrade.
 This entry was later expanded and updated by IPI as part of a study commissioned by the Office of the Representative on Freedom of the Media of the Organization for Security and Co-operation in Europe (OSCE).

 A fully footnoted version of this entry is available in the OSCE study.
 This entry was last updated in March 2017.

 The information contained in this database is for informational and advocacy purposes only.
 If you are a journalist facing a defamation claim, you should seek legal advice from a qualified attorney.
 However, if you are unable to find such an attorney, IPI may be able to assist you in doing so.
 Please contact us at info(at)ipi.media.